 To answer these questions, large volumes have to be processed quickly, and this is where Spark enters the picture.

-Spark – A Timeline of its Evolution
+Spark – a Timeline of Its Evolution

 The Spark Ecosystem

-Spark SQL + DataframesThis is a module that provides a structured data processing interface via SQL which is a language used for communicating with a database.
+Spark SQL + DataframesThis is a module that provides a structured data processing interface via SQL, which is a language used for communicating with a database.
 It also provides the Dataframe format, which is used to structure data into columns and rows.

-ML/MlibMachine Learning (ML) is everywhere, today, from recommendations on sites like Netflix and LinkedIn to advanced technologies like self-driving cars.
+ML/MlibMachine Learning (ML) is everywhere today, from recommendations on sites like Netflix and LinkedIn to advanced technologies like self-driving cars.
 This module provides state of the art algorithms to learn from data and make models with it, to be able to make predictions.

-GraphXA module that can handle graph structured data at scale.
+GraphXA module that can handle graph-structured data at scale.
 One can think of visualizing Facebook relations or analyzing flight data.

 Why Is Spark so Popular?

-Ease of UseIt provides support for the main languages used in data processing like Java, Scala, R and Python.
-The documentation is pretty good and it’s fairly easy to create a simple application in your favorite language.
+Ease of UseIt provides support for the main languages used in data processing like Java, Scala, R, and Python.
+The documentation is pretty good, and it’s relatively easy to create a simple application in your preferred language.
 It also provides a way to use it interactively, which is handy to experiment with before you write your program.

 Supports Many Use CasesIt is a complete framework that supports multiple use cases.
 Ranging from Machine Learning to Stream processing and Graph processing, Spark has quite a lot of functionality available that gets you up and running quickly.

-Integration with Other TechnologiesSpark can run on different cluster technologies like the Hadoop file-system, YARN and Amazon webservices (AWS).
-AWS, which has been supporting Spark for some time, now, has the advantage that you don’t have to setup and maintain a cluster yourself, saving you valuable time.
+Integration with Other TechnologiesSpark can run on different cluster technologies like the Hadoop file-system, YARN, and Amazon web services (AWS).
+AWS, which has been supporting Spark for some time, now, has the advantage that you don’t have to set up and maintain a cluster yourself, saving you valuable time.

 CommunityThe Spark community is active and growing.
 It is the largest open source community in big data with over 1000 contributors from 250+ organizations.

 From my own experience as a data scientist, I know that Spark has gained in popularity across verticals.
 There has been a steep rise in Spark-related projects over the last few years.
-I have seen requests for example from clients to “migrate our current solution in python/R to Spark to improve performance”.
+I have seen requests, for example, from clients to “migrate our current solution in python/R to Spark to improve performance.”

 Getting Started with Learning Spark